LabShengLi/nanome/docs/Eval.md

 ## Script for unified format conversion
-The script `tss_eval.py` is desinged for general purpose of converting raw results of all kinds of tools into a unified format.
+The script `tss_eval.py` is designed for general purpose of converting raw results of all kinds of tools into a unified format.

 ```angular2html
 tss_eval.py -v